 5) Consulate

-Whatever the nationality of the tenant moving in, we recommend registering with the consulate of his or her country of origin.
+Whatever the nationality of the tenant moving in, we recommend that they register with the consulate of their country of origin.

 6) TV

-Local TV license required.
+A local TV license is compulsory.
 For French programs, you can turn to French TV, Prosat London or TPS UK, or watch certain content online.

 7) Internet/telephone/TV/laptop package